-Train travel is way more exciting than air travel.
+Train travel with Amtrak USA is way more exciting than air travel.

-Five years ago, I traveled from Minneapolis/Twin City to Portland, Oregon with Amtrak.
+Five years ago, I traveled from Minneapolis/Twin City to Portland, Oregon with Amtrak USA.
 Many people simply take a few hours flight between the two destinations.
-In this post, I will share my experience of crossing six states (Minnesota, North Dakota, Montana, Idaho, Washington, and Oregon) over the course of a 37-hour train trip.
+In this post, I will share my experience of crossing six states (Minnesota, North Dakota, Montana, Idaho, Washington, and Oregon) over the course of a 37-hour train trip using Amtrak USA.
 It was a unique experience that I will never forget.

 I have to admit that, out of all the road trips I have embarked on in mainland USA, this route, from Twin City to Portland, Oregon, beats everything else to a pulp.
 Over the two-and-a-half days, I woke up to the countryside of North Dakota, traveled through big Sky Montana, passed the Glacier National Park, woke up to the coastal community of Washington State, and finally headed down along the Columbia River Gorge to Portland, Oregon.
 It truly is an inspiring journey and the vistas in all the states are jaw-droppingly gorgeous.